supernovus/lum.js/PLANS.md

  - `./render/riot2.js` ⇒ `riot-tmpl`
  - `./uuid.js` ⇒  `math.uuid`

+## Tests

+All of the tests formerly in the `tests` folder and using the weird `tests.js` will be moved to the appropriate packages, and will use the new `tests-dom` library which will simply use a *virtual-DOM* for testing instead of requiring the tests be ran inside a browser.

 ## Left in the `v5` repo

-Finally, there are a few libraries I am simply not going to bother trying to migrate as they've been deprecated for some time now and there's no reason to continue maintaining them.
+Finally, there are a few libraries I am simply not going to bother trying to migrate as there is no reason to continue maintaining them.
 So they'll stay in this collection for backwards compatibility reasons, but will no longer be updated or supported.

- - `./docs/core.js`
  - `./helpers/extend.js`
  - `./momental.js`
- - `./deprecated.js`
  - `./render/riot1.js`
- - `./helpers.js`
- - `./promise.js`
  - `./editor.js`
  - `./xmlns.js`
  - `./webservice/compat.js`